babyo77/form-builder/README.md

 ### 3. **Development Phases**
 The project was broken into clear phases for smoother execution:
-- **Phase 1: Layout Structure**
+- **Layout Structure**
   Focused on building the app layout and basic HTML structure, ensuring essential content elements were in place.
-- **Phase 2: Design Refinement and API integration**
+- **Design Refinement and API integration**
   Styled the layout with **TailwindCSS**, refining spacing, typography, and colors to ensure consistency with design.
-- **Phase 3: Testing & Polishing**
+- **Testing & Polishing**
   Performed rigorous testing across devices to ensure responsiveness, making adjustments as needed for smaller screens or edge cases.

 ### 4. **Problem-Solving During Development**
 Several challenges arose during the development process, requiring creative solutions:
 - **Contententeditable**:
-  Managing the state of a Contententeditable div it most hardest part gone throughr but managed to cover with help of AI, but still there are minor fixes to be fixed.
+  Managing the state of a Contententeditable, hardest part gone through but managed to cover, but still there are minor fixes to be fixed.
 - **Drag-Drop**:First it was bit upside down as i was impleting it from scratch without using any external library at last i managed to add drap drop features

 ### Other points

-- **Time**:maneged to make a backend with caching at same time for this [Backend code](https://github.com/babyo77/form-builder-backend)
+- **Time**:managed to make a backend with caching at same time for this [Backend code](https://github.com/babyo77/form-builder-backend)
 - **Forgot**:forgot to add many thing as far as i was builing i thought of adding all features 😂

 ## Tech Stack